-These awards are the highest honors reflecting the ideals cherished by Carolinians that include service, integrity, character and leadership.
+These awards are the highest honors reflecting the ideals cherished by South Carolinians that include service, integrity, character and leadership.

 Student for a short time.
 Gamecock for a lifetime.

-The Algernon Sydney Sullivan Award, named for the great humanitarian and philanthropist, honors an outstanding graduate demonstrating professional excellence of character and service to humanity and is the highest honor awarded to Carolina alumni.
+The Algernon Sydney Sullivan Award, named for the great humanitarian and philanthropist, honors an outstanding graduate demonstrating professional excellence of character and service to humanity and is the highest honor awarded to South Carolina alumni.

 The Distinguished Alumnus Award honors a graduate whose professional and personal life has exemplified dedication and excellence in leadership, citizenship and voluntarism while offering a lifetime of devotion to the University of South Carolina.

 This year’s recipient is Dr. Gerald E. Harmon ’81 Bachelor of Science in Business Administration, Darla Moore School of Business; ’83 Master of Business Administration, Darla Moore School of Business